Scott-Guest/On-the-Origin-of-Pixels/README.md

 # On the Origin of Pixels
 Inspired by John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), *On the Origin of Pixels* is an interactive demo which models evolution using cellular automata.
-It includes two other game modes exploring different aspects of evolution, as well as an implementation of the original Game of Life.
+It includes two game modes exploring different aspects of evolution, as well as an implementation of the original Game of Life.
 See the usage section for more details.

 ## Installation
 This application requires the C++ SFML library.
 To install, follow the download instructions from [here](https://www.sfml-dev.org/).
 If you have homebrew, you can also run